Skip to main content

 I write as a migrant subject on questions of human mobility, forced or otherwise.

-My background is in Hispanic Studies, starting with my doctoral work on the concept and practices of community in Spain.
+My research interests lie on the nexus of Cultural Studies and Migration Studies, with a special focus on visual representations of migration and displacement.
+My background is in Spanish Cultural Studies, starting with my doctoral work on the concept and practices of community in Spain.
 Subsequently, my writing has taken a more comparative and transnational focus, considering questions of human mobility and culture in contexts of globalization and transnational connections.
-My work is interdisciplinary and I employ methodologies that combine critical theory with ethnography.
-My preferred medium as an entry point to reflecting on the complexities and challenges of migration is photography.
-I have published extensively on photography as a mode of engaging with many socio-political issues relating to migration, such as ethnicity, gender, urban spaces, borders, inequalities, environmental displacement, cultural memory and community.
+My work is transdisciplinary and I employ methodologies that combine critical theory with ethnography.
+My preferred medium as an entry point to reflecting on the complexities and challenges of migration is photography as viewed against existing policies and practices that affect displaced and refugee populations.
+I have published extensively on photography as a mode of engaging with many socio-political issues relating to migration, such ethnicity, gender, urban spaces, borders, inequalities, environmental displacement, cultural memory and community.
 I have also published on film and music, especially flamenco.
 My work is committed to an ethics of social justice, dignity, and human and planetary rights through revisions in existing policies, discourses and practices.

 Research